Our knowledge of orthopaedics. Your best health.

 Normal shoulder anatomy.

-The head, or ball, of your upper arm bone fits into a shallow socket in your shoulder blade.
+The head, or ball, of the upper arm bone fits into a shallow socket in your shoulder blade.
 This socket is called the glenoid.
 Strong connective tissue, called the shoulder capsule, is the ligament system of the shoulder and keeps the head of the upper arm bone centered in the glenoid socket.
 This tissue covers the shoulder joint and attaches the upper end of the arm bone to the shoulder blade.

 Description

-When the ball of the upper arm comes partially out of the socket, this is called a subluxation.
-A complete dislocation means the ball comes all the way out of the socket.
+• When the ball of the upper arm comes partially out of the socket, this is called a subluxation.

 Once the ligaments, tendons, and muscles around the shoulder become loose or torn, dislocations can occur repeatedly.
 Chronic shoulder instability is the persistent inability of these tissues to keep the arm centered in the shoulder socket.